Professor of Economics

 Affiliation: NYU Abu Dhabi

 Education: PhD New York University

 Jean’s research focuses on international macroeconomics, with an interest in the consequences of microeconomic complexity for macroeconomic phenomena.
-He currently works on the emergence of hubs in the global supply chain, and their consequences on world-wide volatility and contagion.
-He studies how innovation diffuses between firms, especially the incentives for small and large firms to innovate and create productivity growth.
-He has published in the major professional journals in Economics, including the American Economic Review, the Quarterly Journal of Economics, the Journal of Financial Economics, the Journal of Monetary Economics, or the Journal of International Economics.
+He currently works on the rising importance of global supply chain and their global consequences.
+He has published in the major professional journals in Economics, including the American Economic Review, the Quarterly Journal of Economics, the Journal of Financial Economics, the Journal of Monetary Economics, and the Journal of International Economics.